rohi41/Zomato_Analyisis/README.md

 # Steps
-1. Collect data from Zomato's API and prepare it for analysis using Python or another scripting language.
+1. Collect data and prepare it for analysis.

+2. Performed ETL processes and data cleaning for accuracy

-2. Use Power BI's data modeling tools to create relationships between the various data sources.
+3. Use Power BI's data modeling tools to create relationships between the various data sources.

-3. Create visualizations using Power BI's visualization tools that help you analyze the data.
+4. Create visualizations using Power BI's visualization tools that help you analyze the data.

-4. Bring all of your visualizations together into a single dashboard.
+5. Bring all of your visualizations together into a single dashboard.

 # Dashboard